-Currently we’re making a film about Humpback Whales for the BBC and PBS.
-Tom most recently directed an episode of the follow-up to the BBC Natural History Unit’s Human Planet and Gripping Films developed and produced ‘The Hole’ a historical romp about how the Ozone hole was discovered and saved, in partnership with Windfall Films for C4 + PBS which played to the United Nations.
-Both should air in 2018.
+Gripping Films developed and produced ‘Saving Planet Earth: Fixing a Hole’ a historical romp about how the Ozone hole was discovered and saved, in partnership with Windfall Films for C4 + PBS which played to the United Nations.

 Before then we made ‘Giraffes: Africa’s Gentle Giants’ about the race to save and understand Giraffe, narrated by David Attenborough.
 This won a bunch of awards, was nominated for an Emmy and played to the European Parliament.
 Other multi-award-winning work includes:

 ‘The Bat Man of Mexico’ narrated by Sir David Attenborough. – BBC2 / Discovery Channel

 ‘How To Win The Grand National’ for OSF/ Channel 4